 We believe that we are stewards of God’s generous gifts to be used for the healing of the world, and that includes this brick building on the corner of Laurel and Howell.
-Our building is used by all sorts of neighborhood folks, from social workers to therapists, music lessons to yoga, a block nursing program to somatic healing, and more.
+Our building is used by all sorts of neighborhood folks.
 The following is a listing of our St. Mary’s building members.
 If you are interested in holding your meetings at St. Mary’s, please send an email here.

 Jean Lyle School